Willsboro Research Farm

 Season extension with high tunnels

 High tunnels can substantially extend New York's short growing season.
-This project assesses, which fruit and vegetables do particularly well in high tunnels, and under which conditions, for example, identifying the fertility requirements for overwintering spinach, and best growing practices for ground cherries.
+This project assesses, which fruit and vegetables do particularly well in high tunnels, and under which conditions, for example, identifying growing requirements and best practices for winter greens and cantaloupe.
 Researcher: Elisabeth Hodgdon

 Strawberry variety trials